Short Money: 2023 amounts

-The funding helps support parties with a large, dispersed voter base such as UKIP and the Green Party who are adversely affected by the first past the post voting system.
+The funding helps support parties with a large, dispersed voter base such as Reform UK and the Green Party.

-In his July 2015 budget, George Osborne cut Short Money by 19% though the news didn't emerge until the Autumn statement in November.
+In his July 2015 budget, George Osborne cut Short Money by 19%, although the news did not emerge until the Autumn statement in November.
 The move was strongly criticised but Ministers argued that other areas of public finance were being similarly cut.
 Indexation was also linked to CPI rather than the more generous RPI inflation.